Nuvei/nuvei-plugin-woocommerce/README.md

 To do an automatic install of, log in to your WordPress dashboard, navigate to the Plugins menu and click Add New.

 Upload the provided archive and install it.
 As a final step you should activate the plugin.

 ## Manual installation
 1. Backup your site completely before proceeding.
 2. To install a WordPress Plugin manually:
 3. Download your WordPress Plugin to your desktop.
 4. If you have installed Nuvei Woocommerce Plugin - deactivate it!
-5. If downloaded as a zip archive, install it from WordPress > Plugins > Add New.
+5. If downloaded as a zip archive, extract the plugin and rename the folder as "nuvei_checkout_woocommerce", then add it to a ZIP archive.
+Install the archive from WordPress > Plugins > Add New.
 Go to point 8.
 6. If the plugin is extracted or prefer this way - continue.
 7. Read through the "readme" file thoroughly to ensure you follow the installation instructions.
-8. With your FTP program, upload the Plugin folder (nuvei_checkout_woocommerce) to the wp-content/plugins folder in your WordPress directory online.
+8. With your FTP program, upload the Plugin folder (recommended name is - nuvei_checkout_woocommerce) to the wp-content/plugins folder in your WordPress directory online.
 9. Go to Plugins screen and find the newly uploaded Plugin in the list.
 10. Click Activate to activate it.